from £115 /night help Price for guests, Nights approx:

 |Further details indoors|

-Well maintained spacious and flexible accommodation: sun lounge, lounge, dining room, dining kitchen, utility, cloakroom, 1 x king size bedded room with en suite and additional kitchen/lounge, 1 x double bedroom, 1 x super king sized or twin bedded room with en suite, 1 x super king sized or twin bedded room.
-Main bathroom with large shower, fabulous large deck for outside entertainment.
+Well maintained spacious and flexible accommodation: sun lounge, lounge, large dining room, extensively equiped dining kitchen, utility, cloakroom, 2 x king size bedded rooms both with en suite shower - 1 bedroom with separate private deck.
+2 x super king sized or twin bedded rooms - one with en suite shower room.
+Main bathroom with shower and separate bath.

 |Further details outdoors|

-Teak garden dining furniture seating 8 located on large decked area.
+Teak garden dining furniture seating 8 located on large waterfront decked area.

 2 ponds located to the rear of the property.
 "Residents" include water voles, herons and frogs